Version: 1.2

 - Provide an opportunity to object to Subprocessor changes

-Customer may object to a new Subprocessor by notifying FreshGuard in writing within 30 days of receiving notice.
-If FreshGuard cannot reasonably accommodate the objection, Customer may terminate the affected Service without penalty.
+Customer may object to a new Subprocessor by notifying FreshGuard in writing within 30 days of receiving notice, stating the reasonable grounds for objection.
+If FreshGuard cannot reasonably accommodate the objection, Customer may terminate the affected Service or workspace on 30 days’ written notice and receive a prorated refund of any prepaid fees for the unused portion.[web:36][web:41]

 6.3 Subprocessor Agreements

-FreshGuard will enter into written agreements with each Subprocessor imposing data protection obligations no less protective than those in this DPA.
-FreshGuard remains liable for the acts and omissions of its Subprocessors.
+FreshGuard will enter into written agreements with each Subprocessor imposing data protection obligations no less protective than those in this DPA, including appropriate transfer mechanisms where required.
+FreshGuard remains liable for the acts and omissions of its Subprocessors to the same extent as if FreshGuard had performed the services directly.[web:36][web:42]

 7. Security Incidents